 As Town and Regional Councillor, he has served on almost every committee and board of the town and region on behalf of the residents of Ward 5.
 He is currently Chair of the Halton Police Services Board and Chair of the Oakville Public Library.
 Councillor Knoll is also a member of the Oakville Administrative Services Committee and the Halton Health and Social Services Committee.

 In addition to his current committee and board experience, he has also served on the boards of the Halton Health Care Services Corporation, the Halton Children’s Aid Society, the Oakville & Milton Humane Society, the Halton Community Housing Corporation and as the Halton representative on the Community Environment and Noise Advisory Committee at the GTAA (Toronto Pearson Airport).

 Outside of his Council responsibilities, he is a member of the Oakville Chamber of Commerce and is a member and active volunteer with the Oak Park Neighbourhood Centre where his wife Michelle is the Executive Director.
 He is also a long-time member, former chairman and the current group sponsor of the 1st Trafalgar Scouts, and a founding member and volunteer with the Trafalgar Township Historical Society, a Member of the Rotary Club of Oakville Trafalgar and the Royal Canadian Legion Branch 114 and serves on the Board of Directors of Oakville Improv Theatre Company.

-Jeff and Michelle have lived in Oak Park for 19 years, where they’ve raised five children, and enjoy time with their four grandchildren and rambunctious rescue beagle, Roxas.
+Councillor Knoll and Michelle have lived in Oak Park for 23 years, where they’ve raised five children, and enjoy time with their seven grandchildren, rambunctious rescue beagle, Roxas and cat, Kodak.